Skip to content

 Note: You may need to adjust your brew parameters to find that sweet spot initially, depending on your previous water.
 Once you find it, it's pretty hard to miss.

-Yes, empirical water glacial is espresso-friendly.
+Yes, empirical water is espresso-friendly.
 Descale your machine after every 1000 shots pulled.

 empirical water GLACIAL is barely scale-forming.
 It's not necessary to ever descale your kettle when using this water.
 With the SPRING profile, you may choose to descale once in a while, but it's not required.